 Life is relationships and the lifeblood of healthy relationships is communication.
 The quality of a relationship is largely dependent on the quality of the communication in the relationship.
 Therefore, those who cannot effectively share their personal feelings, desires or love have difficulty in relationships.

-The best example of this is the relationship of man and his God.
+The best example of this is the relationship of a man and his God.
 Many a man has a relationship to God in name only.
 His failure to communicate with God causes his relationship to be lessened in quality.
 He still hungers to know God's acceptance and love in a personal way.

 In like manner, a family may have a relationship by name only.
 Where there is poor or blocked communication there is the absence of vital and desired relationship.
 The difference in the levels of relationships to God, others, and family is singularly based in communication.